hathix/tweet-party-classifier/writeup.md

 We will use the lightweight [Flask](http://flask.pocoo.org/) framework to present a simple RESTful API, including endpoints such as

+* PUT lawmaker data
-* PUT training data
+* PUT bill data
-* GET list of politicians and information about each
+* GET list of lawmaker and information about each
 * GET list of bills and information about each
-* GET probability that a given politician will vote yes on a given bill (this will call our algorithm)
+* POST probability that a given politician will vote yes on a given bill (this will call our algorithm)

 We will use standard HTML, CSS, and JavaScript to implement a simple frontend that allows users to choose politicians and bills and then run the algorithm.